 Ten years of market exclusivity

 Authorised orphan medicines benefit from ten years of protection from market competition with similar medicines with similar indications once they are approved.
-This period of protection is extended by two years for medicines that also have complied with an agreed paediatric investigation plan which is granted at the time of review of the orphan medicinal designation.
+This period of protection is extended by two years for medicines that also have complied with an agreed paediatric investigation plan granted at the time of review of the orphan medicine designation.

 Additional incentives for micro, small and medium-sized enterprises (SMEs)

 Companies classified as SMEs benefit from further incentives when developing medicines with orphan designation.
 These include administrative and procedural assistance from the Agency's SME office and fee reductions.
 For more information, see:

 Companies applying for designated orphan medicines pay reduced fees for regulatory activities.
-This includes reduced fees for protocol assistance, marketing-authorisation applications, inspections before authorisation and applications for changes to marketing authorisations made after approval, and reduced annual fees.
+This includes reduced fees for protocol assistance, marketing-authorisation applications, inspections before authorisation, applications for changes to marketing authorisations made after approval, and reduced annual fees.

 Fee reductions are revised each year in relation to the budget available.

 The Agency does not offer research grants for sponsors of orphan medicines, but funding is available from the European Commission and other sources:

 - Horizon 2020, the EU Framework Programme for Research and Innovation (see the theme Personalising Health and Care which covers New therapies for rare diseases);

 Grants are also available for sponsors considering research in the United States or Japan: